adorsys/xs2a/doc/spec/DICT_01.Business_objects.md

 * BICFI: BICFIIdentifier
 * IBAN: IBAN2007Identifier
 * BBAN: BBANIdentifier
-* Floating Point Number: Same definitions as done by the ActiveOrHistoricCurrencyAndAmount definition on the balanceAmount
+* Floating Point Number: Same definitions as done by the ActiveOrHistoricCurrencyAndAmount definition on the amount

 For all codes used in JSON structures not the abbreviation defined for XML encoding, but the name of the code is used as value.